 Despite some confusion over the phrase 'basic ICT skills', confidence in using technology scored most highly in the useful skills category.
+For example, the following quote came from an adult learner:

 "In 5 years' time, basic IT skills will have changed, so you have to keep learning it.
 I can learn a lot on my own, but you need to be taught spreadsheets."

 Using technology to cope with learning difficulties or disabilities was seen as important both by those who identified themselves as having specific needs and by their peers.

-Experience with technologies used in the workplace was considered extremely important, as was the use of presentation software and working with others online: "It's easy to come across like you're being really abrupt and you don't mean to, so you've got to be really careful... and I think people really have to learn that."
+Experience with technologies used in the workplace was considered extremely important, as was the use of presentation software and working with others online:

-Learners clearly welcomed the opportunity to describe their technology expectations and experiences and they learnt about digital technologies with which they were unfamiliar through the discussions:
+"It's easy to come across like you're being really abrupt and you don't mean to, so you've got to be really careful... and I think people really have to learn that."
+Learners clearly welcomed the opportunity to describe their technology expectations and experiences and they learnt about digital technologies with which they were unfamiliar through the discussions.
+Responses included: